 Showcased were restoration success stories and challenges involving local communities, governments and the private sector from across the continent.
 Government representatives shared reports detailing activities to support efforts to meet their national restoration targets.
 And the forum featured local- and national-level successes, it also gave ample space for participants to voice concerns over the monumental task of implementing forest and landscape restoration – and to propose creative solutions.
 The conference also sparked a conversation among African government representatives about endorsing the ‘UN Decade of Ecosystem Restoration 2021–2030’, which was originally proposed by the government of El Salvador during the Bonn Challenge high-level meeting in Brazil in March 2018 and subsequently endorsed by eight governments of Central America.

 This outcome statement aims to capture the buzz of GLF Nairobi, summarizing the discussions, challenges, ideas and potential solutions that arose out of the sessions.

 Publisher: Global Landscapes Forum

-Keyword(s): Africa, climate change, community-based restoration, degraded forests, development, forest landscape restoration, forests, gender, global development, invasive species management, kenya, land and tree tenure, land-use planning, landscape restoration, landscape solutions, nairobi, private sector engagement, rangelands restoration, restoration, restoration financing, restoration of mangroves, social inclusion
+Keyword(s): Africa, climate change, community-based restoration, degraded forests, development, forests, gender, global development, invasive species management, Kenya, land-use planning, landscape restoration, landscape solutions, nairobi, private sector engagement, rangelands restoration, restoration, restoration financing, social inclusion, tree tenure